 - Home study and practice guidelines

-- 1 text books and a manual
+- 2 text books

 - Online support between weekends